Team-Nutshell/nutshellengine-docs/source/scripting/api/index.rst

 	  - Returns the image associated with the name.
 	* - :doc:`/types/Script/getImageName/index`
 	  - Returns the name of the image.
+	* - :doc:`/types/Script/getImageNames/index`
+	  - Returns the names of all images.
 	* - :doc:`/types/Script/createFont/index`
 	  - Creates an empty font and returns its pointer.
 	* - :doc:`/types/Script/loadFontBitmap/index`